 Louisiana Social Work: 2 Contact Hours: This program is approved for 2 contact hours by Pine Grove Behavioral Health & Addiction Services as authorized by the Louisiana State Board Of Social Work Examiners.
 Continuing education credit for partial attendance will not be issued.
 (Clinical__2__ /Supervision___ /Cultural Competency___/ Ethics Hours____ /General Hours ___).

 Mississippi LMFT: 2 General Hours: (MS18-030) provider #TCE0003.

 Ethical Disclosures for Speaker(s):

-- Caroline Smith, Patricia Calabrese, Ted Crawford, Mallory Malkin, and Christina Williams are paid employees of Pine Grove Behavioral Health.
+- Caroline Smith, Patricia Calabrese, Ted Crawford, and Mallory Malkin are paid employees of Pine Grove Behavioral Health.

 - There is no commercial support of the speaker(s), the content of the talk(s) or anything that might be a conflict of interest beyond the speakers being paid by Pine Grove.

 - The speaker is not promoting any books, medications or training that will be for sale at the talk that might constitute a conflict of interest.